 These will keep for about 1 week in the fridge, but I don’t see them lasting that long before getting gobbled up.
 Just make sure they stay in the fridge until they’re ready to be eaten.

-Here are some notes about the recipe:
+Some notes about the berry gelatin recipe:

 I blend the berries in two batches, with half the spinach and half the liquid each time.
 Then pour the mixture into a strainer over a medium size pot.
 My pot is 5 quarts, just to give you an idea of size.
 This strainer is perfect to catch the raspberry seeds that I don’t want to end up in my gelatin squares.